dwyl/learn-flutter/README.md

 Let's unpack the code above.
 The `StatefulWidget` and `State` are separate objects.
-The former (being the first one) declares its' state by using the `State` object.
+The former (being the first one) declares its state by using the `State` object.
 The `State` object is declared right after, initializing an `int _counter` at `0`.
 It declares an `_increment()` function that calls `setState()` (indicating the state is going to be changed) and increments the `_counter` variable.